netconf-wg/netconf-over-tls13/draft-ietf-netconf-over-tls13.md

 --- abstract

 RFC 7589 defines how to protect NETCONF messages with TLS 1.2.
-This document updates RFC 7589 to address support requirements for TLS 1.2 and TLS 1.3 and the use of TLS 1.3's early data.
+This document updates RFC 7589 to update support requirements for TLS 1.2 and add TLS 1.3 support requirements, including restrictions on the use of TLS 1.3's early data.

 --- middle

 # Introduction

 {{!RFC7589}} defines how to protect NETCONF messages {{!RFC6241}} with TLS 1.2 {{!RFC5246}}.
-This document updates {{RFC7589}} to address support requirements for TLS 1.2 {{RFC5246}} and TLS 1.3 {{!I-D.ietf-tls-rfc8446bis}}
+This document updates {{RFC7589}} to update support requirements for TLS 1.2 {{RFC5246}} and to add TLS 1.3 {{!I-D.ietf-tls-rfc8446bis}}
-and the use of TLS 1.3's early data, which is also known as 0-RTT data.
+support requirements, including restrictions on the use of TLS 1.3's early data which is also known as 0-RTT data.
 It also updates the "netconf-tls" IANA Registered Port Number entry to refer to this document.
 All other provisions set forth in {{RFC7589}}
 are unchanged, including connection initiation, message framing,